WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 The notebook also plots the above statiscs by lag for the Naive Model's current period end.

-On each iteration, a .csv and .joblib version of the model is saved to the following following location, where i = lag value, testing_end = period end date is the `fl_nm` variable:
+On each iteration, a .csv and .joblib version of the model is saved to the following location, where i = lag value, testing_end = period end date is the `fl_nm` variable:

 **.joblib files saved for future use**